 2 hours of lectures and 2 hours of classes per week for 14 weeks.
+Completed and accepted midterm paper mandatory for access to the final exam.

 Prerequisites

 Knowledge of basic macro and growth models at a level corresponding to David Romer, Advanced Macroeconomics, and of mathematical techniques such as differential equations, phase diagrams, and some optimal control theory.